joejcox/AURAL/JOURNAL.md

 - Create sign up page and form - done 29/12/2021
 - Integrate sign up with firebase firestore - done 29/12/2021
-- Create Cart component rendering the CartList and the checkout button
+- Create Cart component rendering the CartList and the checkout button - done 29/12/2021
-- Create CartItem component
+- Create CartItem component - done 29/12/2021
-- Create CartList component which renders the CartItems and shows the number of items in cart at the top
+- Create CartList component which renders the CartItems - done 29/12/2021
+- Create CartTotal component to show price and checkout button - done 29/12/2021
+- Implement addToCart, RemoveFromCart and QuantityControl functions with Redux
 - Create CartPreview component which will be displayed when a new item is added to cart OR create a modal which pops up to say the item has been added and gives option to continue or go to cart (or straight to checkout?)
 - Add cart items to localStorage, persist for 60 minutes